shobhitasohal/Hospital-ER-Dashboard-Excel/README.md

 ## 🔍 Business Problem

-Hospital emergency rooms face constant pressure to optimize patient flow, minimize wait times, and improve patient satisfaction — all while managing limited resources.
+Hospital emergency rooms face constant pressure to optimize patient flow, minimize wait times, and improve patient satisfaction, all while managing limited resources.
 Without clear visibility into operational data, hospital management cannot make timely, informed decisions on staffing, department capacity, or service quality.

-**The goal:** Build a dynamic, interactive Excel dashboard that gives hospital leadership real-time visibility into ER operations — covering patient flow, demographics, department referrals, wait times, and satisfaction scores — to enable data-driven decisions that improve efficiency and patient experience.
+**The goal:** Build a dynamic, interactive Excel dashboard that gives hospital leadership real-time visibility into ER operations — covering patient flow, demographics, department referrals, wait times, and satisfaction scores to enable data-driven decisions that improve efficiency and patient experience.

 ### Key Business Questions Answered
 - What are the monthly, daily, and hourly trends in patient visits and wait times?